-Bodrum is an inviting, colorful crowd full of surprises, sometimes a humble wiseacre and a loose wise man, sometimes it is an alone crazy, it is freedom, love; Bodrum is sun, sea and after all it is history… In short Bodrum is everything and everybody.
+Bodrum is an inviting, colorful crowd full of surprises, sometimes a humble wiseacre and a loose wise man, sometimes it is an alone crazy, it is freedom, love; Bodrum is sun, sea and after all, it is history… In short, Bodrum is everything and everybody.
 Because everybody has it is own Bodrum here.
 Some live a modest, peaceful and quiet life, some live crazily madly.
 Bodrum is a White that bears all colors and also internalizes them.
-It rains different here and also the sun rise different and sets completely different.
-Wind blows different, sea smells else.
+It rains different here and also the sunrise different and sets completely different.
+The wind blows different, sea smells else.
 Bodrum is the naughtiest, the haughtiest, the most inert, the most beautiful, the most honest and the most frank child of Nature Mother.

 Having three Marinas (Bodrum, Yalıkavak & Turgutreis) which are the best marinas of turquoise Turkish coasts for yachts.

-Night life in Bodrum is as lively and diverse as you would expect.
-Pop, Rock, Jazz, Folk and Live music meets you everywhere till morning.
+Nightlife in Bodrum is as lively and diverse as you would expect.
+Pop, Rock, Jazz, Folk and Live music meet you everywhere till morning.